Best Bets: A quick guide to (mostly) online entertainment and virtual experiences

 Arts & culture

-• La Jolla Playhouse presents the “AAPI Artists Launch #StopAsianHate Campaign” streaming online now.
-Artists Arianna Afsar, Jess McLeod, Lauren Yee and playhouse producing director Eric Keen-Louie launched the digital video campaign featuring nearly 40 Asian American and Pacific Islander artists to spread awareness of anti-Asian hate in America.
-Free. bit.ly/LJPlayhouseStopAsianHate
+• One by Quint Gallery presents “White Noise, American Prayer Rug,” a tapestry by artist Nicholas Galanin, opening at 6 p.m.
+Saturday, June 26, at 7722 Girard Ave.
+The exhibit’s concept is to show only one artwork at a time to encourage the idea of “slow art,” in which viewers can spend up to an hour with a single work.
+Galanin’s work will be on display through Saturday, July 24.
+Free.
+By appointment only.
+Email glad@quintgallery.com or text (858) 454-3409.

+• Bach Collegium San Diego presents its entire 2020-21 season streaming online now through Wednesday, June 30.
+Guests can view all 11 performances, filmed during Bach Collegium’s three different virtual series. $40. bit.ly/BachSeason

-• North Coast Repertory Theatre presents “Becoming Dr. Ruth” through Sunday, July 4, online.
-The solo showcase, written by Mark St. Germain, stars Tovah Feldshuh as media figure Dr. Ruth. $35 for individual viewing; $54 for group viewing. northcoastrep.org
+• North Coast Repertory Theatre presents “Becoming Dr. Ruth,” which has been extended through Sunday, July 11, online.
+The solo showcase, written by Mark St. Germain, stars Tovah Feldshuh as the sex therapist and media personality. $35 for individual viewing; $54 for group viewing. northcoastrep.org

-• Quint Gallery presents an exhibition of works by San Diego-based artist Kelsey Brookes through Saturday, July 24, at 7655 Girard Ave.
-The exhibit is a survey of Brookes’ art over the past 12 years.
-Free. quintgallery.com

 Galas & events

+• Episcopal Community Services holds its annual meeting at 5 p.m.
+Thursday, June 17, online.
+The event is open to all.
+Free. bit.ly/ECSJune2021

-• The Center for Community Solutions will hold its “Tea & Tonic with a Twist” at 2 p.m.
+• The Center for Community Solutions presents “Tea & Tonic with a Twist” at 2 p.m.
 Friday, June 18, online and in person at Coasterra in San Diego.
 The event will feature live music, a silent auction and author Chanel Miller. $150 and up for either virtual or in person. ccssd.org/tea-tonic-2021

+• Gelson’s presents a Heitz Cellar virtual tasting event at 6 p.m.
+Wednesday, June 23, online.
+Representatives of the Heitz Cellar winery in Napa Valley will lead the event, which will feature a curated cheese plate and special pricing on two Heitz Cellar wines.
+Order by Sunday, June 20, for pickup June 22 or 23 at Gelson’s Pacific Beach, 730 Turquoise St.; Gelson’s Del Mar, 2707 Via de la Valle; and Gelson’s Carlsbad, 7660 El Camino Real. $23.99 for the cheese plate. gelsons.com/heitz

-• Promises2Kids presents its peer-to-peer fundraising campaign for the Brighter Futures Ball Drop at 5 p.m.
+• Promises2Kids is holding its peer-to-peer fundraising campaign for the Brighter Futures Ball Drop at 5 p.m.
 Thursday, June 24, at the Bernardo Heights Country Club in Rancho Bernardo and livestreamed online.
-Participants may purchase golf balls through noon June 24, which will be loaded into a helicopter for a ball drop.
-The ball that lands closest to the pin will win a $2,500 cash prize for its owner.
+Through noon June 24, participants may purchase golf balls that will be loaded into a helicopter for a ball drop.
+The ball that lands closest to the pin will win $2,500 for its owner.
 Proceeds will benefit services for foster children.
 Participants do not need to be present to win. $25 per golf ball. give.promises2kids.org/brighterfutures

 • The La Jolla Community Center hosts its “Summer Soiree: Happy Summer & Welcome Back to the La Jolla Community Center” at 4 p.m.
 Friday, June 25, at 6811 La Jolla Blvd.
 The event will include live entertainment, refreshments, raffles, gifts and more. $35 for Community Center members; $40 for non-members.
 Registration and payment are required by Monday, June 21. ljcommunitycenter.org/soiree